selyukin/PUI2016_se1296/HW4_se1296/README.md

 ## Assignment 3: Reproduce Hard to Employ study

    I worked on this assignment with Marc Toneatto and Sebastion Bana.
 Code is taken from the skeleton notebook provided in the assignment instructions.

 ## Assignment 4: Correlation tests for CitiBike

-I worked on this assignment with Marc Toneatto, Sebastian Bana, Jonathan Geis, and Ben Alpert.
-Code was taken from the skeleton notebook provided in the assignment instructions.
+   I worked on the first part of this assignment with Marc Toneatto and Sebastian Bana.
+The code was taken from the skeleton notebook provided in the assignment instructions.
+The code for the second and third tests is from Ben Alpert's notebook.